StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-templates/case-templates/create-a-case-template.md

 5. In the **Adding a case template** drawer, enter values in some or all the following fields to pre-fill:

-    **Prefix**
+    **- Prefix**

     A prefix that's automatically added to case titles.
 The prefix value isn't visible when creating a case from the template but applies after creation.
 Use it to categorize cases for reporting.
 Add a hyphen (*-*) after the prefix to clearly separate it from the case title.

     **- Name \***

     The name of the case template.
 This name identifies the case template in the API.

     **- Display name**

     The name that appears when users select this template [to create a new case](../../../../analyst-corner/cases/create-a-new-case.md) or [to apply it to an existing case](../../../../analyst-corner/cases/apply-a-case-template.md).
 If you don't specify a display name, the case template name is used.

     **- [TLP](https://www.misp-project.org/taxonomies.html#_tlp) \***

     The TLP level for the case.
-It guides analysts on how they can share case information.
+It indicates how the case information can be shared with others.

     **- [PAP](https://www.misp-project.org/taxonomies.html#_pap) \***

     The PAP level for the case.
-It guides analysts on how they can use case data.
+It defines the permitted actions that can be taken with the case data.

     **- Severity**

     The default severity level for cases.

     **- [Tags](../../../../analyst-corner/cases/tags/add-remove-tags.md)**

     One or more tags for labeling cases.

     **Description \***

     A description for cases using [TheHive-flavored Markdown syntax](../../../../thehive-flavored-markdown.md).

     **- [Tasks](../../../../analyst-corner/cases/add-tasks-to-a-case.md)**

     One or more tasks for cases.

     **- [Custom fields](../../../../analyst-corner/cases/custom-fields/add-custom-fields.md)**

     One or more custom fields for cases, with or without predefined values.

     **- [Pages](../../../../knowledge-base/create-a-knowledge-base-page.md#create-a-page-at-the-case-level)**

     A page template to document cases.

     ---